PAI Musical Theater Program

 The goals of PAI’s Musical Theater Program are to develop each student’s full potential and talent, cultivate joy in the process, and stimulate creativity beyond any preconceived limitations.
 Individual growth leads to the success of a production, and thus, it is our highest priority

 2013 Musical and Artistic Director

-We are proud to announce that PAI will produce Les Miserables * for its 2013 Season!
-Artistic Director of the show will be Gary Race.
-He brings over 30 years of experience directing opera and theatrical productions with educational institutions.
-Because Les Miserables is opera-like in structure, we are excited that a person with Race’s incredible experience and credentials will be leading PAI students to a high quality performance of this classic work in the musical theater genre.
+We are proud to announce that our production of Les Miserables * for our 2013 Season was a tremendous success!
+Artistic Director of the show was Gary Race.
+With over 30 years of experience directing opera and theatrical productions with educational institutions, we were excited that a person with Race’s incredible experience and credentials led PAI students to a high quality performance of this classic work in the musical theater genre.

 Four elements distinguish PAI's Musical Theater Program.